 b.
 Make sure you have enough light

-In video as in photography, light is everything.
+In video as in photography, lighting is everything.

 It will impact how you look, the quality of the video, and how your company looks.
 The better the light, the more professional it will look.

 Also, you don’t have to invest in fancy equipment.
 Just pick a room with enough natural light coming in.
 Make sure that the source of light is not behind you to avoid backlighting.